brynnb/pokemon-database-exporter/viewer/README.md

 # Pokemon Tile Viewer

-This project provides three different ways to view the tiles from the Pokemon database:
+The Pygame viewer provides an interactive way to view the tiles with panning capabilities.

-1. **Pygame Viewer** - An interactive viewer using Pygame
-2. **Simple Image Viewer** - A static image generator using Pillow
-3. **Web Viewer** - A web-based viewer using Flask

 ## Prerequisites